jaehanbyun/connector-test/README.md

 A test suite for OpenTelemetry Collector's **example connector** that demonstrates traces-to-metrics conversion functionality.

+> **This project is designed to test the example connector from the [OpenTelemetry Collector Building Connector Tutorial](https://opentelemetry.io/docs/collector/building/connector/).** Follow the tutorial first to build the connector, then use this test to validate its functionality.

 ## Overview

-This repository contains test code to validate the behavior of an OpenTelemetry Collector custom connector.
+This repository contains test code to validate the behavior of an OpenTelemetry Collector custom connector built following the official tutorial.
 The connector is designed to:

 - **Consume traces** from OTLP receiver
 - **Filter spans** based on specific attributes